turingschool/backend-curriculum-site/module3/lessons/intro_to_background_workers.md

 ---
 layout: page
-title: Introduction to Background Workers
+title: Introduction to Background Jobs
 ---

 ## Learning Goals

-- Describe a background worker and when we would want to use one
+- Describe a background job and when we would want to use one
-- Be able to implement a basic background worker with Sidekiq
+- Be able to implement a basic background job with Sidekiq

 ### Intro